Huskies vs. Aztecs: National Championship Betting Trends, Record ATS, Home/Road Splits

 |137.9

-- UConn has a 9-1 record against the spread while going 9-1 overall over its last 10 contests.
+- UConn has gone 9-1 in its last 10 contests, with a 9-1 record against the spread during that span.

+- The Huskies have hit the over in three of their last 10 contests.

+- San Diego State has gone 9-1 in its past 10 contests, with a 7-3 record against the spread in that span.

-- In their past 10 games, the Huskies have gone over the total three times.
+- In the Aztecs' past 10 contests, they have gone over the total once.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.